U.N. nuclear inspectors in "acute dilemma" if Iran faces attack

 "I can only speculate that Israel would indeed warn the IAEA beforehand as the Americans did before the Iraq war in March 2003," he said, referring to a U.S. envoy's call to Mohamed ElBaradei, who headed the IAEA at the time.

-But this could also alert Iran, and Israel would likely want to keep its operation secret as long as possible, in contrast to a well-publicized U.S. military buildup in the Gulf in preparation for the invasion of Iraq.
+But this could also alert Iran, and Israel would likely want to keep its operation secret as long as possible, in contrast to a well-publicised U.S. military build-up in the Gulf in preparation for the invasion of Iraq.

 Israel, believed to have the Middle East's only atomic arsenal, sees a nuclear-armed Iran as a threat to its existence and, frustrated by the failure of diplomacy and sanctions to rein in Tehran's nuclear activity, has ramped up threats to attack its arch-enemy.
 Iran says it is enriching uranium only for peaceful energy purposes, not for nuclear bombs.